Sleep Disorders: Bed-Wetting in Kids

 While babies produce urine around the clock, toddlers start to go to the bathroom on a daytime and nighttime schedule once their bodies start to produce a substance called 'anti-diuretic hormone' (ADH) that inhibits urine production.
 In addition, as kids mature they become more sensitive to the feeling (produced by stretching of the bladder walls) that they need to urinate.

 Children who continue to wet the bed beyond age 6 may not be producing enough ADH hormone at appropriate times, or may not yet be attuned to their bodies' signals, or both.

 Bed-wetting in children may also be caused by sleep apnea.
 Although immaturity of the bladder or other medical conditions are more common, the possibility of sleep apnea must be considered when a child is being evaluated for bed-wetting problems.

 When to Seek Treatment for Bed-Wetting

-While most children will simply outgrow bedwetting, for some it may become a problem.
-Parents should consider treatment for bedwetting if their child is still wetting the bed between the ages of 6 and 7, according to the National Enuresis Society -- or sooner if the child seems troubled by bed-wetting.
+While most children will simply outgrow bed-wetting, for some it may become a problem.
+Parents should consider treatment for bed-wetting if their child is still wetting the bed between ages 6 and 7, according to the National Enuresis Society -- or sooner if the child seems troubled by bed-wetting.
 In addition, no matter the age, if other symptoms are present, such as if your child has the urge to urinate more frequently or if urinating is accompanied by burning, seek medical care immediately.